-Sputum direct fluorescent antibody (DFA) is a test that looks for microorganisms in lung secretions.
+Sputum direct fluorescent antibody (DFA) is a lab test that looks for micro-organisms in lung secretions.

 Direct immunofluorescence test; Direct fluorescent antibody - sputum

-In the laboratory, antibodies that have been chemically linked to a fluorescent dye are added to the sample.
-These antibodies are considered "tagged."
-They will attach to specific antigens -- in this case, the microorganism against which they were formed.
-If the specific microorganism is present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.
+The sample is sent to a lab.
+There, a fluorescent dye is added to the sample.
+If the micro-organism is present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.

 If coughing does not produce sputum, a breathing treatment may be given before the test to trigger sputum production.

-Your doctor may order this test if you have signs of certain lung infections or pneumonias.
+Your doctor may order this test if you have signs of certain lung infections.

 Normally, there is no antigen-antibody reaction.

-Abnormal results may be due to an infection such as Legionnaire's disease, mycoplasma pneumonia , or chlamydia pneumonia.
+Abnormal results may be due to an infection such as:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.